Cibola County Correctional Center: ICE administration

 The facility was reopened with an Immigration and Customs Enforcement contract under CCA's new name, CoreCivic.

 There are open lawsuits and investigations related to deaths of people who were detained in the facility since October 2016.
 A 2018 hearing at the New Mexico state capitol documented experiences of abuse and negligence at both Cibola and Otero County Prison Facility.
+Eight ICE detainees died in 2018, with half of those occurring after detention in facilities operated by CoreCivic.